If you've moved from interstate and are now living in NSW, you need to register your vehicle in NSW. You can do this at a Service NSW Centre.

 - report from an Authorised Unregistered Vehicle Inspection Station (blue slip), issued no more than 42 days prior

 - compliance certificate from the Vehicle Safety Compliance Certification Scheme (if the vehicle has been modified)

 - the PDF form – 'Application for Registration'

 To receive a NSW stamp duty exemption, you'll need to provide:

-- a current certificate of registration in your name, or
+- a current certificate of registration in your name, and

 - if applicable, other evidence that confirms you've paid stamp duty on the following vehicle types in these states: